GreenhouseMTU/greenhouse-project/README.md

 - Configure proxy and SSL certificate for production deployment.
 - Add more advanced visualizations and analytics to the Highlight page.

+## Important note:
+In this repository, files are configured to run **local (localhost)**.
+When deploying to the server, all occurrences of `localhost` were replaced with the IP of the virtual machine: `172.31.1.13`.

 ## Usage